-We had five executive departures in 2015: the departures of our Vice President, Finance, Controller and Principal Accounting Officer; our Vice President and General Manager, Products; our Vice President and General Manager, Global Services; our Chief Information Officer; and our Vice President, Global Marketing.
+We had two executive departures in the 2016: our Executive Vice President, Services, Product Management and Corporate Development and our Chief Financial Officer.
+We are currently searching for a permanent replacement for the Chief Financial Officer role.
+We had five executive departures in 2015: our Vice President, Finance, Controller and Principal Accounting Officer; our Vice President and General Manager, Products; our Vice President and General Manager, Global Services; our Chief Information Officer; and our Vice President, Global Marketing.
 We had one executive departure in 2014: the departure of our Executive Vice President of Strategy and Go-to-Market.
-We had two executive departures in 2013: the departures of our Senior Vice President, Global Services and Systems Management and our Senior Vice President and Chief Financial Officer.
-While we have since hired replacements and/or promoted certain individuals, there is always a risk of uncertainty and instability relating to our ability to find highly qualified successors for certain executive positions and to transition the duties and responsibilities of any departing key executive in an orderly manner.
+While we have since hired replacements and/or promoted certain individuals on an interim or permanent basis, there is always a risk of uncertainty and instability relating to our ability to find highly qualified successors for certain executive positions and to transition the duties and responsibilities of any departing key executive in an orderly manner.